Monday, September 30, 2024

 September 29 heading for Streymoy and the most northern village on Eysturoy

-Today we were to taking in two islands - Streymoy and Eysturoy.
-The morning was a little drizzly but that didn't dampened our mood.
-Because of the rain overnight the mountains which surround us as we drove were fringed with curtains of waterfalls sending mega litres of water barreling down the slopes; the land must be almost constantly saturated.
+Today we planned to visit two islands - Streymoy and Eysturoy.
+The morning was a little drizzly but that failed to dampen our mood.
+Because of the overnight rain, the mountains, which surrounded us as we drove, were fringed with curtains of waterfalls sending megalitres of water barrelling down the slopes.
+The land must be almost constantly saturated.
 It was quite magnificent.

-Today we drove, via sea tunnel over 5km long! to another island, the island of Streymoy, to explore before driving onto the island of Eysturoy via a bridge turns out!
-There we were to stay at Gjogv.
+Today we drove, via a sea tunnel over 5km long, to explore another island, the island of Streymoy, before driving on to the island of Eysturoy via a bridge, fortunately!
+There, we were to stay at Gjogv.

 The Saga Museum is housed in the Vestmanna Tourist centre

-We were heading for Vestmanna to visit the Saga museum which also promised a hearty bowl of fish soup (Vestmanna means ‘man from the west’ which in this case were Irish monks who came seeking solitude to worship).
+We were heading for Vestmanna to visit the Saga Museum which also promised a hearty bowl of fish soup (Vestmanna means ‘man from the west’ which in this case were Irish monks who came seeking solitude to worship).
 The museum was rather like a walk through history.
-The fish soup was going to cost us about $30 so we opted out and head back into the rain and on to a small village, Kvivik which huddles on either sides of the river Stora.
-Here archaeologists have found the remains of a Viking settlement.
-Unfortunately the rain prevented us getting out to get a proper look at some places – it was simply too wet and often rather slippery.
+The fish soup was going to cost us about $30 a bowl so we opted out and headed back into the rain and on to a small village, Kvivik, which huddles on either side of the River Stora.
+Here, archaeologists have found the remains of a Viking settlement.
+Unfortunately the rain prevented us getting out for a proper look at some places – it was simply too wet and often rather slippery.

 There is a memorial in this graveyard to the Vikings

-We took a fortuitous detour and discovered a wonderful waterfall and a wee village with a gorgeous little tuft-roofed church.
-All the time it was raining which blurred the scenery somewhat but we were still able to enjoy it.
+We took a fortuitous detour and discovered a wonderful waterfall and a wee village with a gorgeous little turf-roofed church.
+All the while, it was raining which blurred the scenery somewhat but we were still able to see and enjoy its beauty.

 Tyggjara waterfall